Safeguarding Children, Young People and Vulnerable Adults Policy for the Bromsgrove and Redditch Circuit

 The event should have been planned effectively and attention given to the following issues:

-This information is to be sent to the District Safeguarding Officer for approval PRIOR to the event being agreed.
+This information is to be sent to the CSO for approval PRIOR to the event being agreed.

-5.2.
-Vulnerable adults: Any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves.
+- Vulnerable adults: any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves.

-5.4.
-Adult/child protection is a part of safeguarding and promoting welfare.
-This refers to the activity undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.
+- Adult/child protection is a part of safeguarding and promoting welfare.
+This refers to the activity which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.

-5.5.
-Abuse and neglect may occur in a family, in a community or in an institution.
-It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers, by an adult or by a child.
+- Abuse and neglect may occur in a family, in a community and in an institution.
+It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers; by an adult or by a child.
 It may be an infliction of harm or a failure to prevent harm.